-- use current knowledge and skills based on industry standards to design network solutions.
+- design network solutions using current knowledge and skills based on industry standards.

 - develop designed network solutions as a member of a team.

 - demonstrate proficiency in the Cisco Networking Academy courses through successful performance on course final exams based on industry certification exam competencies.

 |IT 101||Cisco Networking Academy I: Introduction to Networks||5|

 |IT 201||Cisco Networking Academy II: Routing and Switching Essentials||5|